How To Have A Refreshingly Cool Summer Wedding

 Keep Cool In Style

 It’s your big day.
 It’s going to be a long day, and (if the weather gods are in your favour), it’s going to be a hot day.
 Embrace the sunshine without having to compromise on your outfit.
 In the past few years, relaxed and comfortable wedding dresses have taken centre stage at Summer ceremonies, and what better way to spend the day than in an easy, breezy cotton number?
 Forget restrictive corsets and layers of meringue-like netting, and opt for a light wedding dress that’ll look gorgeous as it billows in the Summer breeze.
-For the after party, keep your makeup from melting in the sun’s rays with a wide brimmed straw hat (Summer 2018’s must-have accessory).
+For the after party, keep your makeup from melting in the sun’s rays with a wide brimmed straw hat.
 Look cool, be cool.

 Flower Halo Engagement Ring